Vivek-S1n9h/Finance-Analytics-Report/README.md

 - [x]	Developing a systematic approach to devising a report building plan.

-Note: The project Excel file is not uploaded due to size limitations as its size exceeds 25MB.
+Note: The project Excel file is not uploaded due to Codebasics terms and conditions.